shadmanh123/Trip-Planner-Database/README.md

 they’ll get the most value (based on the exchange rate) and how they would like to live and travel (based on accommodation for travel and living).

-Our database was made only for Canadian citizens.
+The database was made only for Canadian citizens.
 Therefore the exchange rates, Visa requirements, and risk severity for other countries were determined using the Canadian government website.

 List of queries used:
 • Insert city into schedule (insertion query)
 • Insert a new schedule (insertion query)